intelligence38000/android-docs/src/pages/navigation/overview/camera.md

 />
 }}

-### Customize the camera position
+### Update the camera position

 Driven by `DynamicCamera` engine, the `NavigationCamera` holds all of the logic needed to drive a `MapboxMap` camera that reacts and adjusts to the current progress along a `DirectionsRoute`.

 To create an instance of `NavigationCamera`, you need a `MapboxMap`, `MapboxNavigation`, and `LocationComponent` object: